 I’ll start with my annual apology for the short responses on some of the films.
-The list was mostly solidified a long while ago, as were the longer responses.
+The list was mostly solidified a while ago, as were the longer responses.
 Many of these movies deserved a re-watch from me for more thorough insights, but I wanted to get this list posted as soon as possible to maintain continuity on the site before our 2020 lists go up, so the re-watches never happened.
+For now, my favorites of 2019:

 Honorable Mention: The Lighthouse